Porsche Panorama, August 1998, Volume 43, Number 8

 Until We Meet Again

 A couple of cars left for home early Sunday morning, but most gathered again and headed to serene Red Rock Canyon.
 We dutifully stopped at each turnout to answer questions and to admire the unique beauty.
 By this time we were getting to be friends in the pre-Internet sense of the word.
 Conversations slowly shifted away from the cars and toward us as individuals.
 Of course, now it was time to start leaving.
 Some had already said good-bye and kept driving at the following turnout.
 But I got the distinct feeling that I would be seeing these people again, in Monterey this year, at subsequent Boxster Gatherings and at Porsche Parades in years to come.
-Some veteran, but mostly new members of the Porsche family, we were making Betty's Spunky1life-long friends.
+Some veteran, but mostly new members of the Porsche family, we were making life-long friends.
 If Porsche's goal was to create the best two-seat roadster possible and at the same time to draw a new generation of owners into its tight-knit circle of enthusiasts, then it has succeeded absolutely.

 Where to find us